kubermatic/kubeone/docs/manual-cluster-repair.md

 It's possible to choose which instance will be a Leader using config or Terraform output.
 Please keep in mind, there can be only 1 Leader Host.

-#### WARNING: It is super important to appoint one of the existing and healthy control-plane nodes as a Leader.
-Otherwise new PKI will be generated and spread across your control-plane instances, effectively disrupting control-plane kubernetes components.

 #### No Terraform
 Example config